Upcoming workshops 2024

 September – February: Scenariosparring

-If your synopsis is among the ones chosen for Fastaval 2023 the scenario organizers can help you get an experienced sparring partner for the next parts of your writing process.
-We will also gather this year's authors in a Facebook group where you can exchange ideas or help each other in other ways.
-The deadline for turning in your scenario is 1st of February
+If your scenario idea is selected for Fastaval 2023, the scenario coordinators will be happy to help you find an experienced sparring partner for the next part of the writing process.
+We also gather this year's field of writers in a Facebook group where you can exchange ideas and other things with each other.
+The deadline for submitting the ready-written scenario is on 28 January.
+There will also be a programme of workshops throughout autumn 2023, as well as a writers' weekend

 Nina Runa Essendrop & Danny Wilson have written multiple internationally acclaimed Fastaval-, Live action-, and Blackbox-scenarios, since their debut at Fastaval in 2012 and 2013 respectively.
 They have been looking forward to taking care of the new team of authors and the opportunity to facilitate the amazing community there is around Fastaval scenarios, like children looking forward to Christmas.